pdidev/tutorial/README.md

 ### Ex5.
 Introducing events

-In ex4, two variables were written to `ex4-data*.h5`, but the file was opened and closed for each and every write.
+In ex4, two variables were written to `ex4-data*.h5`, but the files w opened and closed for each and every write.

 Since Decl'HDF5 only sees the data appear one after the other, it does not keep